 - After you save the Campaign group, you will return to the table with all your campaign groups.

 - The question now is, where can I use a campaign group?

 There are multiple places where you can use a campaign group.
 You can find a summary here:

 There are 2 ways to get a campaign group into Klipfolio

 - By using one of our Cervinodata Klipfolio template dashboards (more info here)

 - By creating a campaign group data source in Klipfolio (more info here)

-- By using the Cervinodata Multi ad template, that includes a filter for campaign groups (more info here)
+- By using the Cervinodata Advanced templates, the Advanced templates include a filter for campaign groups (more info here)

-- Created campaign groups will automatically be added to your BigQuery data model during the next (automatic or manual) sync.
+- Created campaign groups will automatically be added to your BigQuery data model during the next automatic sync.

 - Go to the query Builder in Cervinodata (here) and select the campaign group(s) you created in the appropriate step.